 Given below is a list of all our tools that deal with encoding

 Encode text or files using Base32 encoding & download the output, all on the client side

-Encode text or files using Base64 encoding & download the output, all on the client side
+Encode text or files such as MP3 using Base64 encoding, all on the client-side.

 Decode or unescape text that has been encoded using HTML encoding back to it's original form & download the output